 In 2006, a joint study between the FDA and Cosmetic Ingredient Review (CIR) concluded that there was no need to change the above-listed parabens’ safety ratings for cosmetics.
-In 2008, a safety assessment of parabens was published with the conclusion that these 4 parabens were safe in their present practices and concentrations.
+In 2008, a safety assessment of parabens was published with the conclusion that the four parabens listed above were safe in their present practices and concentrations.

 Typically absorbed through the skin, parabens are thought to be excreted through waste.
 From 2005 to 2006, a National Health and Nutrition Examination Survey (NHANES) detected methylparaben and propylparaben urine levels in most test subjects.